Crockpot Shredded Chicken Tacos

 With only three ingredients these Crockpot Chicken Tacos are the perfect quick and easy dinner recipe for a busy weeknight!
 Simply combine the chicken breasts, taco seasoning and salsa in your crock pot and let them cook.
 Shred the chicken, mix together and pile it on your tortilla and top with your favorite taco toppings!

 You guys know I love my easy recipes but when a recipe only has three ingredients and cooks in the crockpot all day AND can be used to make so many different dinners, well, that’s just the best recipe ever, right?
-You can use this easy chicken recipe to make the most delicious tacos or any other Mexican-inspired dinner like enchiladas, burritos, nachos… the list goes on!
+You can use this easy crock pot chicken taco recipe to make the most delicious tacos or any other Mexican-inspired dinner.

 I’m pretty much a zombie first thing in the morning and the last thing I want to do is a bunch of prep work so this recipe is a lifesaver.
 Salsa, taco seasoning and chicken – that’s it!
 You don’t even have to slice the meat first.
 Crockpot Italian Chicken and Spanish Chicken are two of my other favorite “dump and go” crockpot recipes you might like, too.

-- I love to use boneless, skinless chicken breasts for this recipe but if you like thighs you can use those, too!
-Or you can do a mix of both, but just be sure to use boneless, skinless ones.
-Thighs are smaller than chicken breasts so you might want to toss a couple of extra ones in if you use them.
+- Boneless skinless chicken breast – I like to use boneless, skinless chicken breasts for this recipe but you can also use chicken thighs.
+You can even do a mix of both just be sure to use boneless, skinless ones.
+Thighs are smaller than chicken breasts so keep in mind that you might want to toss a couple of extra in the crock pot.

-- You will want to use one packet of low-sodium taco seasoning or use your own homemade taco seasoning.
+- Taco seasoning – Use one packet of low-sodium taco seasoning or use your own homemade taco seasoning.

-- For the salsa, you get to choose your own adventure.
+- Salsa – For the salsa, you get to choose your own adventure.
 Pick your favorite store bought salsa – spicy or not spicy, it’s your choice!
+You can even make some homemade salsa and use that.

 How to Make Crockpot Chicken Tacos

-- Spray the slow cooker with non-stick spray then place the chicken breasts inside.
+- Spray the slow cooker liner with non-stick spray then place each of the chicken breasts inside.

-- Sprinkle with taco seasoning and pour salsa over the top of the chicken breasts.
+- Sprinkle evenly with taco seasoning and then pour salsa over the top of the chicken breasts.

 - Cook on low for 6-8 hours or high for 4 hours.

-- When chicken is done cooking remove from crock pot, shred and return to crock pot.
+- When chicken is done cooking remove it from crock pot, shred and then return to crock pot.
 Stir to mix all ingredients together.

 - Serve on corn or flour tortillas with your favorite taco toppings.